lukepow/Capstone-Prep/DSA.md

 Big O is not just concerned about how many steps an algorithm takes, but also how the number of steps increases as the data changes.

 Big O generally refers to the worst case scenario unless specified otherwise

+## Chapter 4:

+If your algorithm is labelled by Big O as slow, it's worth thinking about how you can try to get it to fall into a faster category of Big O

+Bubble Sort Algorithm:
+ - A sorting algorithm that compares two values at a time and swaps their places if necessary.
+The "pointers" pass through until no more swaps are made
+ - Called bubble sort because the highest unsorted value "bubbles up" to its correct position
+ - Bubble sort makes (N - 1) + (N - 2) + (N - 3) … + 1 comparisons
+ - In a worst case scenario there will be as many swaps as comparisons
+ - Thus, bubble sort takes N^2 steps

+When there is a nested loop inside an algorithm, that algorithm is generally O(N^2)